All pins donated by the municipality unless otherwise noted.

-Bruce County has what are - in my opinion - the best hiking trails in Ontario (264 kms just with the Bruce Trail) and is responsible for producing a third of Ontario's electricity.
+Bruce County has what are - in my opinion - some of the best hiking trails in Ontario (264 kms just with the Bruce Trail) and is responsible for producing a third of Ontario's electricity.

 A Bruce County lapel pin designed for Canada's sesquicentennial (150 year) anniversary of Confederation.